-Navajo Rug Repair Co.
+Navajo Rug Appraisal Co.

-Navajo Rugs, Oriental Rugs - Quality Repair, Cleaning and Appraisal
+Navajo Rugs, Oriental Rugs - Appraisal

 Carpet beetles feed on animal and plant substances such as wool, fur, feathers, hair, hides, horns, silk, velvet, felts and bone as well as seeds, grain, cereals, cake mixes, red pepper, rye meal and flour.
 Other substances include powdered milk, dog and cat food, leather, book bindings, dead insects, bird and rodent nests, and even cotton, linen, rayon, and jute, especially when stained with spilled food and animal excreta.
 The larvae cause the damage, crawling from room to room and living behind baseboards and molding, and in heating system air ducts, dresser drawers, carpets, clothing and furniture.
 Feeding damage often occurs under heavy furniture or pianos and at carpet edges.
 Adult beetles fly readily in May and June.
 They are attracted to night-lights, and may enter through an open window or door.
 Some may be brought in accidentally on cut flowers or in furniture that has been in storage.